chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 adata.rename_categories('louvain', cell_names)
 ```

+Above we have kept the column `louvain`, but renamed all the categories in that column to labels that we are able to link to an ontology.
+After this step, we are ready to write our `AnnData` file and use the cellxgene curation command line tools.

+`adata.write_h5ad('pbmc3k.h5ad')`

 ## Cellxgene curation tools

 <br/>

 The cellxgene curation tools include functions that can make the curation process easier for you.
-Essentially the workflow looks like this:
+They allow you to specify the appopriate ontologies that capture important metadata about your object and do so in an additive way (i.e. no original metadata in your dataset are removed or changed during schema application).
+The workflow to apply the schema looks like this:
-1. create `config.yaml` that will specify how the schema is to be applied to your `AnnData` object (see example our pbmc3k dataset [here](example_config.yaml))
+1. create a `config.yaml` file that will specify how the schema is to be applied to your `AnnData` object (see example our pbmc3k dataset [here](example_config.yaml))
 2. run `cellxgene schema apply`, which takes your config and source `AnnData` file to produce a curated `Anndata` object
 3. use `cellxgene schema validate` to ensure that your curated object meets the schema requirements